abauville/wai_hackathon_2021/README.md

 **Fig. 2** Summary figure combining a map and relevant bar charts (or other types of charts) showing general trends

-## Does your view on acceptability influence your likelihood of experience domestic violence?
+## 3.Does your view on acceptability influence your likelihood of experience domestic violence?

 Data preprocessing: **Arthur*:
 Text and figure: **Ettore**